ivxa/Phot/README.md

   9. Artificial offset to the mean magnitude and error estimation
 3. Plotting

 This software has been developed during my **PhD thesis** (University of Barcelona) to reduce and analyze the optical images of some amazing galactic objects called gamma-ray binaries.
 I would like to thank and give the appropriate credit to my thesis supervisors Marc Ribó and Valentí Bosch-Ramon, without their guide and discussions none of this would have been possible.
 I also want to thank to Octavi Fors and Daniel del Ser for the very valuable discussions on the technical implementation, and to Benito Marcote and Javier Moldón for their useful Python tips.
-The pipeline involves several steps and uses external tools and Python packages such as Astropy, PyIRAF, Astrometry.net and SExtractor, finally I want to give credit to the authors and people who contributed to those tools.
+The pipeline involves several steps and uses external tools and Python packages such as Astropy, PyIRAF, Astrometry.net and SExtractor, finally I want to give credit to the authors and people who contributed to these tools.

 The following **papers** have been published in refereed journals using a **previous** version of this software: